-• The Younger Dryas (YD) was a period of extreme climate change that occurred around 12,900–11,700 years ago.
-The Younger Dryas (YD) was a period of extreme climate change that occurred around 12,900–11,700 years ago.
-Younger Dryas: at the end of the Pleistocene era, 12,800 years ago, cosmic impacts triggered an abrupt cooling episode that earth scientists refer to as the Younger Dryas.
+• The Younger Dryas (YD) was a period of extreme climate change around 12,900–11,700 years ago.
+The Younger Dryas (YD) was a period of extreme climate change around 12,900–11,700 years ago.
+Younger Dryas: at the end of the Pleistocene era, 12,800 years ago, cosmic impacts triggered an abrupt cooling episode that earth scientists call the Younger Dryas.

 • An international group of investigators has narrowed the date to a 100-year range, sometime between 12,835 and 12,735 years ago.
 The researchers used Bayesian statistical analyses of 354 dates taken from 30 sites.

-• This range overlaps with that of a platinum peak recorded in the Greenland ice sheet and of the onset of the Younger Dryas climate episode in six independent key records.
+• This range overlaps with a platinum peak recorded in the Greenland ice sheet and of the onset of the Younger Dryas climate episode in six independent key records.

-• In order for the major impact theory to be possible, the YDB layer shows to be the same age globally.
+• For the primary impact theory to be possible, the YDB layer shows to be the same age globally.

-• The era’s dates have been scientifically validated.
-California and from Venezuela to Canada.
+• The era’s dates have been scientifically validated, from California and from Venezuela to Canada.
 Two California sites are on the Channel Islands off Santa Barbara.

-• Radiocarbon dating was used to determine date ranges for each site.
-They also examined six instances of independently derived age data that used other dating methods.
+• Radiocarbon dating was used to determine the date ranges for each site.
+The researchers also examined six independently derived age data instances that used other dating methods.

 • The Younger Dryas onset was not fully synchronized; in the tropics, the cooling was spread out over several centuries, and the same was true of the early-Holocene warming.[1]
-Even in the Northern Hemisphere, temperature change was highly seasonal, with much colder winters and cooler springs, yet no change or even slight warming during the summer.[6][7]
-Substantial changes in precipitation also took place, with cooler areas experiencing substantially lower rainfall, while warmer areas received more of it.
+Even in the Northern Hemisphere, temperature change was highly seasonal, with much colder winters and springs, yet no change or even slight warming during the summer.[6][7]
+Substantial changes in precipitation also occurred, with cooler areas experiencing substantially lower rainfall while warmer areas received more of it.

 • OUR CURRENT MOON IS THE NEW KID ON THE BLOCK.
 THE YOUNG

-• The Moon is Earth’s only natural satellite.
+• The Moon is Earth’s only satellite.
 It orbits at an average distance of 384,400 km, about 30 times the diameter of Earth.
-Tidal forces between Earth and the Moon have synchronized the Moon’s orbital period with its rotation period at 29.5 Earth days, causing the same side of the Moon to always face Earth.
+Tidal forces between Earth and the Moon have synchronized the Moon’s orbital Moon’s rotation period at 29.5 Earth days, causing the same side of the Moon to always face Earth.
 Wikipedia

 • Characteristics of the Earth-Moon system:

-• The Moon and Earth exert strong gravitational influence on each other, forming a system having distinct properties and behaviors of its own.
+• The Moon and Earth exert strong gravitational influence on each other, forming a system with distinct properties and behaviors.

-The two bodies orbit each other about a common center of mass.
-The barycenter, rather than the center of Earth, that follows an elliptical path around the Sun in accord with Kepler’s laws of planetary motion.
+• The two bodies orbit each other.
+The barycenter, rather than the center of Earth, follows an elliptical path around the sun per Kepler’s laws and Kepler’s stay in motion.
 The distance between the Moon and Earth varies rather widely because of the combined gravity of Earth, the Sun, and the planets.
 It orbits nearer Earth and slower in the part farther away.

 • Every highland region is heavily cratered—evidence for repeated collisions with large bodies.

-• The survival of similar large impact structures on Earth is relatively rare because of Earth’s geologic activity and weathering. activity has occurred within the Moon, but the results are mostly quite different from those on Earth.
-The ancient far-side highlands are scarred by huge basins, but these basins are not filled with lava.
+• The survival of similar large-impact structures on Earth is relatively rare because of Earth’s geology and weathering.
+Activity has occurred on the Moon, but the results are mostly quite different from those on Earth.
+Huge basins scar the ancient far-side highlands, but these basins are not filled with lava.

-• On a small-to-microscopic scale, the properties of the lunar surface are governed by a combination of phenomena—impact effects the arrival, at speeds up to tens of kilometers per second, of meteoritic material ranging in size down to fractions of a micrometer; bombardment by solar wind, cosmic ray, and solar flare particles; ionizing radiation; and temperature extremes.
+• On a small-to-microscopic scale, the properties of the lunar surface are governed by a combination of phenomena—impact effects the arrival, at accelerations of tens of kilometers per second, of meteoritic material ranging in size down to fractions of a micrometer; bombardment by solar wind, cosmic rays, and solar flare particles; ionizing radiation; and temperature extremes.

-• The materials formed of these minerals are classified into four main groups volcanism, the rocks forming the marina, pristine highland rocks uncontaminated by impact mixing, breccias and impact melts, formed by impacts that disassembled and reassembled mixtures of rocks, and soils, defined as unconsolidated aggregates of particles less than 1 cm (0.4 inch) in size, derived from all the rock types.
-All these materials are of igneous origin, but thier melting and crystallization history is complex.
+• The materials formed by these minerals are classified into four main groups: volcanism; the rocks forming the marina; pristine highland rocks uncontaminated by impact mixing, breccias, and impact melts, formed by impacts that disassembled and reassembled mixtures of rocks and soils, defined as unconsolidated aggregates of particles less than 1 cm (0.4 inches) in size, derived from all the rock types.
+All these materials are of igneous origin, but their melting and crystallization history is complex.